The Role of Co-pay in Health Insurance and Your Premiums

 A Copayment refers to a part of the medical expenses that a policyholder has to pay out-of-pocket when getting a covered service.
 The health insurance company then covers the rest of the medical bill.

-Co-payment in insurance act as a way for health insurance companies to share the cost of care or medical healthcare with the policyholder.
+Co-payment in insurance acts as a way for insurance providers to share the cost of care or healthcare with the policyholder.

-What is Co pay in health insurance with example?
+What is Copay in health insurance with an example?

-• Copays are generally paid at the time of obtaining the healthcare service, like a doctor's visit or prescription.
+• Co-payments are generally paid at the time of obtaining the healthcare service, like a doctor's visit or prescription.

-• Copay amounts can differ depending upon the kind of service obtained.
-For example, a copay for a specialist visit may be usually higher than a copay for a primary care visit.
+• Copay amounts can differ depending on the kind of service obtained.
+For example, specialist visits often require a higher copay than primary care visits.

-• If a health insurance policyholder has a 10% copay and incurs a Rs.10,000 medical or health care bill, they would pay Rs.
-1000, and the health insurance company would offer coverage for the rest of the remaining Rs.9000.
+• If a health insurance policyholder has a 10% copay and incurs a Rs.10,000 medical bill, they would pay Rs.
+1000, and the insurance provider would offer coverage for the remaining Rs.
+9000.

 Understanding Co-pay